cypress-io/cypress-documentation/content/guides/getting-started/component-framework-configuration.md

 })
 ```

-Start Cypress with `npx cypress open --component` - the test runner will open.
+Start Cypress with `npx cypress open --component` - the Cypress App will open.
 Select your test to execute it and see the rendered output.
 You can also run the
 tests without opening a browser with `npx cypress run --component`.